bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 ### Types of Messages

-Now that we understand about top level structure of a BlazingMQ network packet, let's dive into the next level of detail.
+Now that we understand top level structure of a BlazingMQ network packet, let's dive into the next level of detail.
 At a high level, there are two types of messages in the protocol: